For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We realise that part of ordering a takeaway is the lack of effort required, but hear us out on this one.

-Making a fakeaway will save money, and your home-cooked will probably be healthier.
+Making a fakeaway will save money, and your home-cooked meal will probably be healthier.

 There are loads of budget-friendly recipes over on our student recipes page, including:

-We spoke to a student chef who told us how to recreate your favourite KFC, Nando's and Wagamama meals at home for around £2 per portion.
+We spoke to a student chef who told us how to recreate your favourite KFC, Nando's and Wagamama meals at home for a few quid per portion.

 You can also pick up the Takeaway Secrets book for your favourite fast-food recipes.